FrancesCoronel/personal-website-v3/site/content/adventures/2014-12-29-memorable-experiences-in-gaming.md

 6\) [**Wizard 101**](//wizard101.com) - 🔮 MMORPG

 > I used to actually be addicted to this game.
-But one day, my account got borrowed by my brother, which in turn got borrowed by somebody else… and I pretty much lost access to it because I let my brother borrow it.
+But one day, my account got borrowed by my brother, which in turn got borrowed by somebody else... and I pretty much lost access to it because I let my brother borrow it.
 Lesson learned. :( I have a new account now, but my days of being a wickedly awesome wizard are over.

 [![](//i2.cdnds.net/13/19/618x330/gamning-runescape-3-screenshot-9.jpg)](//i2.cdnds.net/13/19/618x330/gamning-runescape-3-screenshot-9.jpg)